gooh/gooh.github.com/_posts/2011-10-30-Why-the-PSR0-classloader-does-not-belong-into-SPL.md

 setups are not a requirement.
 Why would those people need to follow PSR-0 just to use a piece of native PHP code then?

-&gt; Coding conventions are not enforced by compilers.
-As a result, not following some &gt; or all of the rules has no impact on the executable programs created from the &gt; source code.
+> Coding conventions are not enforced by compilers.
+As a result, not following some or all of the rules has no impact on the executable programs created from the source code.

 PHP works with any convention, not just one convention.
 PHP does not define a particular coding *standard* for userland code.
 There is a few tips and [guidelines for how to